 You may be surprised to find a shamanic healing practitioner living nearby as contemporary shamanism is a growing field.
 As mentioned, it is best to do research and trust your intuition before committing to engaging in personal work with a shaman.

-Because shamans work in the energetic world, it is not necessary to live close to a shaman in order to experience shamanic healing.
-In fact, ‘remote’ healing sessions – or sessions done at a distance via video or phone call – are equally as effective as sessions done in person.
+Because shamans work in the energetic world, it isn’t necessary to live close to a shaman in order to experience shamanic healing.
+In fact, ‘remote’ healing sessions (via video or phone call) are equally as effective as sessions done in person.
 I offer this option and highly recommend it for clients to experience the profound capacity of humans to connect energetically across distance.
+You’re welcome to visit my website or email me at [email protected] for further information about working together.

 How do I know if I am a Shaman?